| Headaches are a common and troublesome problem. Chronic daily

 headaches appear to involve the tightening or tensing of facial and neck muscles.
 Traction and inflammatory headaches are

 symptoms of other disorders, ranging from stroke to sinus infection.
 Some people have more than one type of headache.
-What

-Are Migraine Headaches?
 The most common type of vascular headache is migraine.
 Migraine headaches are usually characterized

 by severe pain on one or both sides of the head, an upset stomach, and at times disturbed vision.